- Impact Factor: 2.3.512

 The journal’s policy is to have manuscripts reviewed by two expert reviewers.
 Clinical and

-Applied Thrombosis/Hemostasis utilizes a single-blind peer review process in which the
+Applied Thrombosis/Hemostasis utilizes a single-anonymize peer review process in which the

 reviewer’s name and information is withheld from the author.
 All manuscripts are reviewed as